-I'm and Italian web developer and aspiring game designer.
+I'm an Italian game designer.
 I like looking for new and original game mechanics.

 About ziomorti (twitter: @giargiagames)